facelessuser/coloraide/docs/src/markdown/interpolation.md

 ///

-While ColorAide supports CSS color syntax, it's goal is not to necessarily mirror CSS in all aspects, though often we do provide ways ways to emulate the behavior.
+While ColorAide supports CSS color syntax, it's goal is not to necessarily mirror CSS in all aspects, though often we do provide ways to emulate the behavior.

 The default linear interpolation that ColorAide uses by default deviates from how CSS handles interpolation.
 More specifically, it deviates in how undefined hues are resolved during the interpolation steps which directly affects